carpentries-incubator/scrna-seq-analysis/_episodes/05-SRA-to-FASTQ.md

 ## Couldn't we download FASTQ files straightaway, using R instead of terminal?
-We could directly download FASTQ files from EBI using SRAdb Bioconductor package.
+We could directly download FASTQ files from EBI using the SRAdb Bioconductor package through ftp protocol.
 Let's install SRAdb in an R console session.
 ~~~
 > if (!requireNamespace("BiocManager", quietly = TRUE))
 +     install.packages("BiocManager")
 > BiocManager::install("SRAdb")
 > library(SRAdb)
 ~~~
 In contrast to SRA toolkit, SRAdb requires the SRAmetadb sqlite database that is available at the [Amazon cloud](https://s3.amazonaws.com/starbuck1/sradb/SRAmetadb.sqlite.gz).
-This database is very large (~40GB).
+However, this database is very large (~40GB).
 ~~~
 # sqlfile <- getSRAdbFile()
 ~~~
 For demonstration purpose, we will use a demo database.
-As this will utilise ftp protocol, which could be a bit slow for large files.
 ~~~
 > sqlfile <- file.path(system.file('extdata', package='SRAdb'), 'SRAmetadb_demo.sqlite')
 > sra_con <- dbConnect(SQLite(),sqlfile)